-Best Practices for Study Informativeness – Background and development
+Best Practices for Study Informativeness

 Background

-Unfortunately, like any research funder, BMGF funds some studies that end with results that do not answer the question(s) they were designed to answer.
-These studies end in a variety of ways that are insufficiently persuasive to move leaders to implement a change in policy or to initiate a subsequent study in a clinical development plan.
-For example, studies might end without sufficient power to answer the research question; might run at a site with inadequate disease burden and fail to meet recruitment goals or run too long and lose too many participants to follow-up; or might be unclear about the optimally effective, safe, and cost-effective dose.
-Unfortunately, it only takes one among dozens of decisions being wrong to lead to uninformative results.
-In addition to traditional clinical trials for medicines, uninformative results in global health research also occur when evaluating food, vitamins, and other non-therapeutic interventions.
-Study weaknesses are applicable to clinical research across global health conditions and environments as well as in crisis settings.
+Studies can end in a variety of ways that are insufficiently persuasive to move leaders to implement a change in policy or to initiate a subsequent study in a clinical development plan.
+For example, studies might end without sufficient power to answer the research question; might run at a site with inadequate disease burden and fail to meet recruitment goals or run too long and lose too many participants to follow-up or might be unclear about the optimally effective, safe and cost-effective dose.

 Best Practice development